dansheffler/dtsheffler.com/ctsletter.md

 10:00 PM        Lights Out
 --------------- -------------------------------------------------------

-This means that each week there will be ten teachings on a single theme, usually by a single teacher:
+This means that each week there will be ten sessions on a single theme, usually by a single teacher:

 --------------- ------------------- ----------------------------
 June 1          Knowing God         Billy Henderson